nicolashainaux/mathmaker/docs/include/deeper_look.rst

 So we have sources for names, for words having a limited number of letters, for different kinds of numbers but also for mini-problems wordings.

-So far, there are two kinds of sources: the ones that are provided by the database, and the ones that are provided by the python function ``generate_values()``.
+So far, there are two kinds of sources: the ones that are provided by the database, and the ones that are provided by the function ``generate_values()``.
 They both reside in ``mathmaker/lib/tools/database.py``.

 All sources are initialized in ``mathmaker/lib/shared.py``.
 There you can see which one has its values provided by the database, which are the other ones.